 The next step varies depending on whether you have an S-Type, X-Type or X350.
 The S-Type and X350 require that the Reverse Trigger be taken from the Negative side of the reverse lamp.
 The X-Type trigger must be taken from the Positive side of the reverse lamp.

-For the X350 you must splice into the WHITE wire coming from the reverse lamp as shown here.
+For the X350 you must splice into the WHITE wire coming from the Right-Hand (UK Drivers side) reverse lamp as shown here.
 This wire is extended up to the Red wire of the camera cable which is terminated in the boot lid near the camera connections.

-Further X-Type and S-Type specific details will be shown here – contact me for details in the meantime.
+Further X-Type specific details will be shown here – contact me for details in the meantime.

 NOTE: if you have followed the JagDroid DIY build instructions and have an S-Type or X350 you will need to fit a relay like this, to invert the negative switched reverse lamp signal.
 This does not apply to JagDroid systems supplied by me that are Version 5 or above: